-1. Get direct experience any way you can.
+Try this:1.
+Get direct experience any way you can.
 Wisdom comes from doing.
 Not from reading books.
 Or attending seminars.
 Or listening to audio programs in your car on the commute to work.

 Those things might make you smart – but not wise.

 You need to run the gauntlet of genuine experience.
 You need to make mistakes.
 To travel outside of your comfort zone.
 To get lost in foreign countries.

 Maybe break a few hearts.
 And definitely have your own heart broken too.
 That’ll learn ya real good.
 Do you need to read more books about other people’s adventures – or go have an adventure yourself that’s worth sharing?